typhooncode-library-administration/1.organization-documentation-wiki/README.md

 The backend manages the application logic, APIs, and server-side processing.
 It handles requests from the frontend, performs necessary computations, and interacts with the datalayer to fetch or update data.

 ## Software Requirements
-The key requirements and expectations for the library management software system are documented in the [Requirements Document](SOFTWARE_REQUIREMENTS.md).
+The key requirements and expectations for the library management software system are documented in the [Software Requirements Document](SOFTWARE_REQUIREMENTS.md).

 ### Entity-Relationship Model Requirements
 The key requirements that describe the relationships and rules in the ERM are documented in the [ERM Requirements Document](ERM_REQUIREMENTS.md).